pulibrary/princeton_ansible/roles/pulibrary.pgbouncer/README.md

 md5 -s "Sup4rH4ck0r5pgbouncer_user"
 ```

 Then just add `md5` to the beginning of that.
-Put the resulting of that in the [group_vars/postgresql/vault.yml](group_vars/postgresql/vault.yml) which will result in the `userlist.txt` file on the server looking like this when decrypted.
+Put the result of that in the [group_vars/postgresql/vault.yml](group_vars/postgresql/vault.yml) which will show up in the `userlist.txt` file on the server looking like this when decrypted looking like this:

 ```ini
 "pbbouncer_user" "md5c1c4c3b38e45d23638e84e349da62898"